procount/pinn/README.md

 To boot into a basic busybox shell rather than launching the PINN GUI, you can *either*:

 1. Append `rescueshell` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+Exiting from this shell will now enter the PINN recovery program.

 2. Insert a physical jumper between pins 5 & 6 of GPIO header P1.
 If you have external hardware or an addon board connected to the GPIO header, you may find that pin 5 is being pulled low and accidentally triggering "Safe Mode".
 To prevent this you can append `disablesafemode` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.